top of page

 My father was a part time painter and there was always an art book open somewhere in the house and brushes soaking in a jar.
 My mother arranged wildflower sprigs and cut garden flowers in jugs around the house.
 I think that's what inspired me to paint my loose florals.

-I survived a hectic career as a graphic designer and then art director.
 I think that’s when I discovered I work best under pressure - spontaneous and immediate!

-Growing up our family was fortunate to spend summers north of Toronto.
-Climbing the rocks along the lake, is when I fell in love with the Canadian Shield.
+Climbing the rocks along the lake is when I fell in love with the Canadian Shield.
 Today I am also inspired by the Acadian Coast of Canada.

 Bridge, trestle, mill, road, pathway – for centuries our urban interventions reshaped this river valley - the forest and the life it sustained was pushed back.
 Regardless of our interference, the trees returned, the river flows, the undergrowth spread.